theQRL/hyperion/docs/assembly.rst

     }
     x[0x20] = 0x42;

-Inline assembly that neither involves any operations that access memory nor assigns to any Solidity variables in memory is automatically considered memory-safe and does not need to be annotated.
+Inline assembly that neither involves any operations that access memory nor assigns to any Hyperion variables in memory is automatically considered memory-safe and does not need to be annotated.

 .. warning::